Pages

 I started 4 sweaters, frogged 3 of them, and am almost finished with the one that stuck.
 The lucky winner is Hiro, and it's one of the best written sweater patterns ever.
 I mean it.
 Julia Farwell-Clay has clearly knit enough sweaters to design hers to avoid just about every common pitfall a handknit sweater can befall: The bottom edge is hemmed in a very elegant way, the yolk decreases are ingeniously hidden in the stranded colorwork, and short rows near the neck make the sweater hang properly when worn.
 The button band could only have been thought of by someone who has knit way too many cardigans where the fronts sag and bag -- the slightly smaller gauge of Hiro's buttonband really makes all the difference in the perfect fall of the sweater fronts.
 I could go on and on ... and have been for over a month now.
 But I digress.
 Here's a progress picture right after I began the third color, which was some weeks ago.
 Though it's not complete, it nearly is: One button band left to knit and attach, sew the underarms, knit the neck ribbing, sew on the buttons and she's done.
 Well, it needs a good blocking, but you get the gist.

 ANYWAY, where was I?
-Oh.
 Recapping 2012.

-Now, for the look ahead in 2013.
+Looking ahead in 2013.

 I set a goal of knitting 13 pairs of socks in 2013.
 I see a trend developing for me: adding a pair a year to match the year.
 Any why not?
 I hope to design at least half of these.
 Gotta plump up the ranks of toe-up patterns, yanno.